Sodment/Mage_GJ_2021/README.md

 #INFO

-Game made for WWizard Game Jam of Collegium Da Vinci
+Game made for Mage Jam of Collegium Da Vinci